mattDavo/Editor/README.md

 }
 ```

-And wallah!
+And voilà!
 With the appropriate settings in the interface builder this will produce the nice editor above.

 Be sure to read the [Documentation](https://github.com/mattDavo/Editor/blob/master/DOCUMENTATION.md) to understand what the above code is doing so that you can create your own editors!